PythonJedi/PythonJedi.github.io/Revisiting_OS_Org.md

 inserting animations and sound into the stream.

 Right now, this realm is a complete and utter mess, because it is based on the idea of inter-process communication.
-When instead we look at the operations required to produce the desired data stream and then consider "applications" as data pipelines that translate user input into modified data streams.
+Instead we should modularize the operations required to produce the desired data stream and then consider "applications" as data pipelines that translate user input into modified data streams.